hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

 2. Remove all DS records from the parent zone.

-3. Ensure the zone is considered unsigned by all validating resolvers by waiting 2 times the maximum TTL length for the DS record, and/or 2 times the DNSKEY TTL (whichever is larger) to expire from caches.
+3. Ensure the zone is considered unsigned by all validating resolvers by waiting 2 times the maximum TTL length for the DS record, and/or 2 times the largest TTL found in the zone (whichever is larger) to expire from caches.
 This is the most critical timing.
 The author of this document failed to wait the required time once.
 It was not pretty.